 Becoming a skilled tradesperson in the mechanical trades involves becoming an apprentice.
 A trade apprenticeship is a unique training process that combines both education and on site training.
-For most apprenticeship programs you must complete a set number of training hours and courses spread over 4 years.
+For most apprenticeship programs you must complete a set number of training hours and courses spread over four years.
 Let’s review what’s involved with completing an apprenticeship.

 Find An Employer